This post may contain affiliate links. Please see my disclosure policy for details.

 How to reach the Hobbiton movie set in New Zealand

-Hobbiton movie set is located to Matamata, New Zealand.
-This is around a 2 hour drive from Auckland.
+Hobbiton movie set is located in Matamata, New Zealand.
+This is around a 2-hour drive from Auckland.

 But, you can also take day tours from Auckland or Hamilton to Hobbiton too.

 There is an Intercity bus that takes you straight from Auckland to Hobbiton if you did want to visit on your own.

 If you’re on a road trip, there’s also lots of parking for when you visit.

 What are the Hobbiton ticket prices?